-Periodontitis, commonly referred to the gum disease or periodontal, commences with bacterial development in the mouth and might result to tooth loss resulting from destruction of tissues around your teeth.
+Periodontitis, commonly referred to as gum disease, commences with bacterial development in the mouth and might result in tooth loss resulting from destruction of tissues around your teeth.

 Plaque is basically the foundation of gum disease.
 Nonetheless, other aspects can lead to periodontal disease.

-Hormonal changes, such as those that occur during ovulation, puberty, during pregnancy and monthly periods make gums very sensitive, gingivitis develops very easily.
-Some diseases affect the condition of your gums especially those ailments which affect the immune system like HIV.
+Hormonal changes, such as those that occur during ovulation, puberty, during pregnancy, and monthly periods make gums very sensitive.
+This can allow gingivitis to develop very easily.
+Some diseases affect the condition of your gums, especially those ailments which affect the immune system like HIV.

-The intentions of periodontal treatment are to enhance reattachment of gums to tooth; reduce protuberance, fill in the pockets, prevent infection; and permanently halt progression.
-Treatment will be greatly told by the stage of the disease, history of the disease and also your previous responses to medication.
+The intentions of periodontal treatment are to enhance reattachment of gums to the tooth, reduce protuberance, fill in the pockets, prevent infection, and permanently halt progression..
+Treatment will be dependent on the stage of the disease, history of the disease and also your previous responses to medication.
 Depending on these factors, either a surgical or a non surgical approach will be called upon.